-Site Description of Project Sharswood Acquisition PHA completed the acquisition of privately owned parcels in the Sharswood neighborhood for the redevelopment of the Norman Blumberg development consistent with HUD-approved CNI Transformation Plan.
-Sharswood Development PHA has designated Hunt Development Company as developer for certain off-site parcels in the Sharswood community.
-PHA is working with Hunt to develop a plan for additional housing development in support of the CNI Transformation Plan goals.
-Liddonfield PHA completed the sale of this former public housing site to New Courtland, the selected developer who plans to build 300 rental units on the site.
-2012 Chestnut Street PHA entered into a development agreement with a private developer (Alterra Property Group) to develop the vacant, former PHA headquarters site at 2012 Chestnut Street into approximately 200 units of housing including 160 market and 40 units targeted to households with incomes at or below 60% of Area Median Income.
+Site Description of Project Gordon Street Phase II PHA is planning for the second phase development to support the newly (Strawberry Mansion) developed Gordon Apartments.
+Falls Ridge PHA is finalizing plans for a long-term sale via competitive sale process of land at the former Schuylkill Falls public housing development.
+PHA terminated the previous development contract and will convey the land to the highest bidder.
+Sharswood Acquisition PHA completed the acquisition of privately owned parcels in the Sharswood neighborhood for the redevelopment of the Norman Blumberg development consistent with HUD-approved CNI Transformation Plan.
+Sharswood Development PHA has designated Hunt Companies as developer for certain off-site parcels in the Sharswood community.
+PHA and Hunt have developed a plan for additional housing development in support of the CNI Transformation Plan goals.
+PHA and Hunt Companies jointly applied for a Choice Neighborhood Implementation grant in September 2018.
+Liddonfield PHA completed the sale of this former public housing site to New Courtland, the selected developer who plans to build 300 rental units on the site, which will be supported by PHA with the issuance of vouchers.
+2012 Chestnut Street PHA entered into a development agreement with a private developer (Alterra Property Group) to develop the vacant, former PHA headquarters site at 2012 Chestnut Street into up to 200 units of housing of which 20% will be targeted to households with incomes at or below 80% of Area Median Income.
 The development will also include 7,000 square ft. of commercial space.
 The developer was chosen through an RFP process.
 Bartram Village PHA has entered into a predevelopment agreement with Pennrose Properties to evaluate the redevelopment of Bartram Village.
-PHA also submitted an application for Choice Neighborhoods Planning grant funds for the Bartram Village and surrounding Kingsessing neighborhood to support the development of a comprehensive Transformation Plan.
-Vaux Community Building PHA has completed the Phase 1 renovations to the building, which serves as a community center and focal point for the Sharswood/Blumberg neighborhood revitalization effort.
+PHA was awarded Choice Neighborhoods Planning grant funds for Bartram Village and the surrounding Kingsessing neighborhood to support the development of a comprehensive Transformation Plan.
+PHA intends to apply for a CNI Implementation grant in the future.
+Vaux Community Building PHA has completed Phase 1 renovations to the building, which serves as a community center and focal point for the Sharswood/Blumberg neighborhood revitalization effort.
 A neighborhood school operated by Big Picture Philadelphia has leased space in the building and began operations in September 2017.
-PHA is completing negotiations with additional non-profit partners to lease space to provide health care and other services for low-income residents.
-Vacant Lot Disposition PHA owns approximately 700 vacant lot parcels which are not part of the ACC inventory and which do not have a HUD Declaration of Trust attached to the deed.
-PHA plans to dispose of the properties for fair market value, to the Land Bank, to a PHA affiliate or alternate means.
+Temple University has signed a lease for a nurse-managed clinic that will open in late 2018.
+PHA is also completing negotiations with additional non-profit partners to lease space to provide work force, health care and other supportive services for low-income residents.
+Vacant Lot Disposition PHA owns over 700 vacant lot parcels.
+PHA plans to dispose of some of the properties for fair market value, to the Land Bank, to a PHA affiliate or alternate means.
 2200-50 Turner Street PHA may enter into a lease or purchase agreement for this existing parking lot facility in anticipation of future development activity.

-Strawberry Mansion (RFP) Potential acquisition of homeownership units in Strawberry Mansion area
+vi.
 General Description of Planned Capital Expenditures